Registration for the Summer Term is Now Open

 An applicant must complete an Application for Admission and the Accelerated/Dual Enrollment High School Student form.
 Participants may receive both high school credit and college credit.
 The program is restricted to qualified students in Alabama public and/or regionally accredited high schools for which superintendents have signed agreements with Lawson State Community College.
 Student eligibility is determined by each individual school system and may be more limited than the minimum requirements listed below:

 The applicant must have a 3.0 GPA in completed high school courses (if attempting to take academic courses like history, biology, etc...) and a 2.5 GPA (if attempting to take Career Technical courses, like barbering, autobody, etc...).

-Freshman students are not eligible for this program.
-Students must be a sophomore in high school or above.
+Freshman students are not eligible for this program unless they have successfully completed their first year of high school are seeking summer enrollment.
+Students must be a clasified as a sophomore in high school or above.

 Enrollment in a combined number of high school and college courses per term will not exceed that which is educationally sound as determined by the College and the local School Board.
 Students are limited no more than two dual enrollment classes per semester (summer, fall or spring).

 The appropriate principal and local superintendent must sign the form on the reverse side of the “Application for Admission” certifying that the applicant has the appropriate average and recommends the applicant be admitted to this program.